-Colleen E. Hardison Assistant Principal
+Colleen Hardison Assistant Principal

-Jennifer Janssen School Counselor Jenna Schumacher School Counselor

-Dear MSMHS Family,
+Jennifer Janssen School Counselor Jenna Schumacher School Counselor Dear MSMHS Family,

-Our core values and beliefs at MSMHS are to prepare students for higher education and/or marinerelated employment by supporting the personal, academic and career goals of every student.
+Our core values and beliefs at MSMHS are to prepare students for higher education and/or marine-related employment by supporting the personal, academic and career goals of every student.
 Toward that end, MSMHS offers a rich and rewarding academically rigorous program that requires you to plan and make decisions based on personal strengths, goals and interests.

 The Program of Studies is compiled to assist our students and parents with the decision-making process.
-Effective planning requires both long-term and short-term goals as described in each Student Success Plan (COAST Plan) that students update quarterly in advisory.
-Even though a student may select specific courses one year at a time, we encourage our families to consider course selections for future years.
+Effective planning requires both long-term and short-term goals and even though a student may select specific courses one year at a time, we encourage our families to consider course selections for future years.
 Please read the following information carefully as it describes the selection process, requirements, and program choices involved in developing your academic program.